-The employer makes the decision whether to reimburse employees under an accountable plan or a nonaccountable plan.
+The employer makes the decision whether to re-TIP imburse employees under an accountable plan or a nonaccountable plan.
 If you are an employee who receives payments under a nonaccountable plan, you can't convert these amounts to payments under an accountable plan by voluntarily accounting to your employer for the expenses and voluntarily returning excess reimbursements to the employer.